Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Rice-distribution Method

-Thus, the estimator of the polarisation fluence and the estimator of the total fluence at the antenna position will be of the form:
+The estimator of the polarisation fluence and the estimator of the total fluence at the antenna position will be of the form:

-where $\hat{f}_\mathrm{s}(\nu_j)$ are the signal fluence estimators in the j-th frequency.
+where $\hat{f}_\mathrm{s}(\nu_j)$ are the signal fluence estimators in the \text{$j$-th} frequency.
 The fluence of the same signal measured in the presence of random noise will be:

-with $a(v_j)$ being the random spectral amplitudes measured in the signal window, and $\hat{f}_\mathrm{a}(\nu_j)$ representing the frequency-dependent contributions to the amplitude fluence measured in the same window. \\
+with $\hat{f}_\mathrm{a}(\nu_j)$ being the frequency-dependent contributions to the amplitude fluence measured in the signal window. \\

 For simplicity, let us analyze a single-frequency bin.
-We estimate the noise fluence of the j-th frequency by exploiting the $N$ noise windows defined in sec.\ \ref{sec:rice_windows}:
+We estimate the noise fluence of the \text{$j$-th} frequency by exploiting the $N$ noise windows:

-where $n_i(v_j)$ indicates the Rayleigh-distributed random noise of the j-th bin measured in the i-th noise window.
-In eqn.\ref{eq_fn}, we use the sample mean over the windows, but depending on the characteristic noise of the measurements, one could consider using the sample median value or excluding some of the noise windows from the evaluation.
-Finally, we define the fluence estimator of the signal in the j-th frequency by subtracting the noise fluence from the amplitude fluence estimators:
+where $n_i(v_j)$ indicates the Rayleigh-distributed random noise of the \text{$j$-th} bin measured in the \text{$i$-th} noise window.
+In eqn.\ref{eq_fn}, we use the sample mean over the windows, but depending on the characteristic noise of the measurements, one could consider excluding some of the noise windows from the evaluation, or using a more robust estimator as the one of eqn. \ref{eq:fn_median}.
+Finally, we define the fluence estimator of the signal in the \text{$j$-th} frequency by subtracting the noise fluence from the amplitude fluence estimators:

-The intrinsic bias of the estimator of eqn.\ref{eq:fluence_nchi2} is discussed in sec.\ \ref{sec:toy}.
-There, the coverage of its error is studied, too.
-According to the derivation of Appendix \ref{sec:derivation_fluence_nck2}, the statistical uncertainty can be estimated as: